gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Somehow everyone eventually realized that they agreed with Indy's decision or were so outnumbered as to make further argument pointless.
-Even Aft gave in, grumbling that someone who hadn't lost his wits needed to look them over.
+Even Aft gave in, grumbling that someone who hadn't lost his wits needed to keep an eye on things.

 After that, it only took them a few minutes to gather what they needed.
 Rockfalls and avalanches were common in the mountains, and they had lifted more than one tinker or trader out of a difficult spot.
 Coils of hemp rope with spider-silk cores hung ready in the long shed next to the cloud pen, and everyone kept a warm camelskin cap and some heavy gloves handy just in case.

 "You look ridiculous," Sensy told Rash flatly as he came down the wooden steps to the mounting platform.
 He had sewn a pattern that he claimed was meant to be